-WOW!!!
-I just got done listening to an interview with Julia Slattery, on a past Focus on the Family broadcast concerning Julia’s book, No More Headaches!
+I recently listened to an interview with Julia Slattery, on a Focus on the Family broadcast concerning Julia’s book, No More Headaches!
 It was SO interesting —particularly for us.
-We receive so many emails, comments on the web site, and from others on the subject of “enjoying sex and intimacy in marriage.”
-It’s frustrating to have so many people crying out and yet; there aren’t enough answers (on this side of heaven) to give them.
+We receive so many emails, and post a growing number of comments on the web site on the subject of “enjoying sex and intimacy in marriage.”
+It’s frustrating to have so many people crying out and yet there aren’t enough answers (on this side of heaven) to give them.

-How I wish they had transcripts available because I took notes as fast and furious as I could (even listening to the broadcast twice to do so), but even then, I had a difficult time getting much I could share with you.
+How I wish they had transcripts available because I took notes as fast and furious as I could (even listening to the broadcast twice to do so).
+Even so, I had a difficult time getting much I could share with you.
 I’ll try, but I also encourage you to listen to the broadcast yourself and read the book (which I provided a link to at the beginning of this blog).
-You can purchase the CD or the ability to stream, through the ministry of Focus on the Family at focusonthefamily.com.
+You can purchase the CD of this “No More Headaches” broadcast through the ministry of Focus on the Family at focusonthefamily.com.

 In this interview, Juli and Jim Dailey (the host of the program) talked about pre-marital intimacy.
 It was emphasized how important it is to talk to each other before marrying about past activity and sexual hurts from your past.
 As Julie advises, it is best to do this in pre-marriage counseling.
 However, if the couple didn’t talk about it at that time, then find a time to do so, and the sooner the better.

 The past does affect the present and future.
 How I wish we could have a “do over” button or an erase button, but of course we don’t.
 With Christ, we can become “new creations” so it is possible to eventually leave the past behind.
 Yet what I’ve learned is that almost always, God requires us to look at our past, but not to park there.